Interpretable Personalized Experimentation: Results on Publicly Available Data

 \subsection{Comparing Explanations of HTE Models}

-We compare the Distill-HTE method proposed in Section \ref{sec:interpreter} against several other subgroup finding methods that take the predictions of HTE models as input: (1) Virtual Twins (VT) \citep{foster2011subgroup}; (2) R2P \citep{lee2020robust}.
-We deliberately restrict to such post-hoc methods, due to shared motivation of explaining already-trained HTE models.
-We also compare to a black-box model: a T-Learner that does not find subgroups but rather provides one prediction per individual.
+We compare the Distill-HTE method proposed in Section \ref{sec:interpreter} against several other segment finding methods that take HTE model predictions as input: (1) Virtual Twins (VT) \citep{foster2011subgroup}; (2) R2P \citep{lee2020robust}, a recent, state-of-the-art method.
+We also compare to a black-box HTE model: a T-Learner that does not find segments but rather provides one prediction per individual.
+We train T-Learners using gradient boosted decision trees (GBDT) and decision tree (DT) base learners.

-\textbf{Setup:} The first dataset, Synthetic COVID, was proposed by \cite{lee2020robust} and uses patient features as in an initial clinical trial for the Remdesivir drug, but generates synthetic outcomes where the drug reduces the time to improvement for patients with a shorter period of time between symptom onset to starting the trial.
-The second dataset, Synthetic A, was proposed in \cite{athey2016recursive}.
+\textbf{Setup:} The COVID dataset was used in \cite{lee2020robust} and uses patient features as in an initial clinical trial for the Remdesivir drug, but generates synthetic outcomes where the drug reduces the time to improvement for patients with a shorter period of time between symptom onset to starting the trial.
+We chose this dataset because it has a specific finding of heterogeneity.
+The second dataset, Synthetic A, was used in \cite{athey2016recursive}.
+For R2P we used the implementation of R2P provided by the authors\footnote{https://github.com/vanderschaarlab/mlforhealthlabpub/tree/main/alg/r2p-hte}.
+For VT we used our own implementation, first training a black-box model (we use random forest (RF) and GBDT) to predict potential outcomes, then training a tree to explain the difference in potential outcomes.

+\textbf{Evaluation:} Since these datasets have synthetically injected ground truth treatment effects, we can measure the accuracy of each method.
+We use the Precision in Estimation of Heterogeneous Effect (PEHE) metric \citep{hill2011bayesian}: $\sqrt{\frac{1}{N} \sum_{i=1}^N \left((\hat{Y}_i^{(1)} - \hat{Y}_i^{(0)}) - (Y_i^{(1)} - Y_i^{(0)}) \right)^2}$.
+Unlike bias and RMSE computed relative to ground truth treatment effects, PEHE requires accurate estimation of both counterfactual and factual outcomes \citep{johansson2016learning}.
+We also compute between- and within- segment variance.
 For each dataset we generate ten train-test splits, on which we compute the mean and standard deviation of estimates.
-For R2P, we use the implementation of R2P provided by the authors; For VT we used our own implementation.

-\textbf{Evaluation:} On synthetic data where ground truth treatment effects are available, we report the Precision in Estimation of Heterogeneous Effect (PEHE) \citep{hill2011bayesian}, defined as $PEHE$ $=$ $\sqrt{\frac{1}{n} \sum_{i=1}^n ([\hat{\mu_1} - \hat{\mu_0}] - [Y_1 - Y_0])^2}$.
-Unlike bias and RMSE metrics computed relative to ground truth treatment effects, PEHE requires accurate estimation of both counterfactual and factual outcomes \citep{johansson2016learning}.
-We also compute between- and within- subgroup variance.
+\textbf{Hypothesis:} The best segmentation methods should have low PEHE and produce segments with low within-segment variance, and high between-segment variance.